PointerToNextPole/my-learning-note/webpack学习笔记.md

 Let's start by <font color=dodgerBlue>clearing up a common **misconception**</font>（错误观念）. <font color=red>Webpack is a **module bundler** like *Browserify* or *Brunch*</font>. <font color=fuchsia>It is <font size=4>***not a task runner***</font> like ***Make***, ***Grunt***, or ***Gulp***</font>.
 Task runners handle automation of common development tasks such as linting, building, or testing your project. <font color=red>Compared to bundlers, **task runners** have a **higher level focus**</font>.
 You can still benefit from their higher level tooling while leaving the problem of bundling to webpack.

-<mark style="background: lightpink">Bundlers help you get your JavaScript and stylesheets ready for deployment, transforming them into a format that's suitable for the browser</mark> .
+<font color=lightSeaGreen>Bundlers help you get your JavaScript and stylesheets ready for deployment, transforming them into a format that's suitable for the browser</font> .
 For example, <font size=4>**JavaScript can be [minified](https://webpack.js.org/plugins/terser-webpack-plugin/) or [split into chunks](https://webpack.js.org/guides/code-splitting) and [lazy-loaded](https://webpack.js.org/guides/lazy-loading) to improve performance**</font>.
 Bundling is one of the most important challenges in web development, and solving it well can remove a lot of pain from the process.

 The good news is that, while there is some overlap（重叠）, <font color=dodgerBlue>**task runners and bundlers can play well together** if approached in the right way</font>.
 This guide provides a high-level overview of <font color=dodgerBlue>**how webpack can be integrated into some of the more popular task runners**</font> .